-Carpenter ants are common Michigan wood destroyers.
-You will find them destroying dead heartwood in living trees, logs, house timbers, or almost any wood material.
-These ants, however, do not damage structural timbers as much as do termites.
+Carpenter ants are a common problem in Michigan.
+You will find them destroying dead heartwood in living trees, logs, house timbers or almost any wood material.
+These ants, however, do not damage structural timbers as much as termites do.

-Carpenter ants quite often restrict their wood damage in houses to a door jam, a window sill, or a corner section of a foundation plate.
-On one occasion a nest of them was found in a floor joist in the center of an upstairs bedroom.
-This indicates the many places in which they nest and the difficulty that may be encountered finding these nests.
+Carpenter ants generally restrict their wood damage in houses to a door jamb, a window sill, or a corner section of a foundation plate.
+However, on one occasion a nest of them was found in a floor joist in the center of an upstairs bedroom.
+This indicates the many places in which they nest and the difficulty that may be encountered in finding these nests.

-The galleries (concentrated area of tunnelings) are clean and almost polished in appearance and are cut across the grain of the wood.
-When present, the sawdust made by these insects is coarse and stringy.
-Sometimes this sawdust is not in the nest, or around the galleries, because of the ants' habit of casting it out of this area.
+The galleries of the nest (concentrated area of tunnelings) are clean and almost polished in appearance and are cut across the grain of wood.
+The sawdust made by these insects is coarse and stringy.
+Usually this sawdust is not in the nest, or around the galleries, because of the ants' habit of casting it out of this area.

-By contrast, termite galleries are tunneled with the grain of the wood and tend to be rough, toothnotched, and occasionally coated with a yellowish corky material which is often black-specked.
-TER-MITES LEAVE NO SAWDUST.
+By contrast, termite galleries are tunneled with the grain of the wood and tend to be rough, toothnotched, and occasionally coated with a yellowish corky-muddy, material which is often black-specked (see Figure below).
+Termites leave no sawdust.

 Carpenter ants enlarge their galleries for nests.
 Gallery-making is normally done by the workers.
 Unlike termites, which eat wood, the carpenter ants remove coarse sawdust from the wood with their mouth parts but do not eat it; they cast it aside as sawdust.
-Their food consists of plant juices, other insects, and "honeydew" secreted by scale insects and aphids.
+Their food consists of plant juices, particles of foods, other insects, and "honeydew" secreted by scale insects and aphids.